 Within its general area of responsibility, ITU-T Study Group 9 will develop and maintain Recommendations on:

-• audiovisual content systems for contribution and distribution, including broadcasting, over [cable] networks, e.g. coaxial cable, optical fibre or hybrid fibre coaxial (HFC), etc.;
+• audiovisual content systems for contribution and distribution, including broadcasting, over [cable] distribution networks, e.g. coaxial cable, optical fibre, hybrid fibre coaxial (HFC), [IPTV,] etc. which could be applied also to satellite and/or terrestrial content distribution;

 • procedures for the operation of audiovisual content delivery over cable networks;

+• interconnection between cable networks and other types of networks such as fixed wireless access network, e.g., wireless local access network, private IMT-2020 network and beyond, etc.;

+• audiovisual content delivery [through cable] over emerging technologies such as augmented reality (AR), virtual reality (VR), extended reality (XR), and metaverse;

-• the use of IP or other appropriate protocols, middleware and operating systems to provide time-critical services, services on demand or interactive services over [cable] networks;
+• the use of IP or other appropriate protocols, middleware and operating systems to provide time-critical services, services on demand, interactive services or service migrations from RF to IP over [Integrated broadband cable] distribution networks;

 • artificial intelligence (AI)-assisted delivery and transmission systems for audiovisual content and other data services over cable networks;